SELF DRIVE TOURING

 HALIFAX | LUNENBURG | ANNAPOLIS ROYAL | WOLFVILLE | CHARLOTTETOWN | CAPE BRETON ISLAND | HALIFAX | CABOT TRAIL

-Begin in historic Halifax with its connections to the Titanic and then explore the charms and rugged landscapes of Nova Scotia before crossing to Prince Edward Island to admire the beauty of Canada’s smallest province.
+Begin this Canadian self-driving tour in historic Halifax with its connections to the Titanic and then explore the charms and rugged landscapes of Nova Scotia before crossing to Prince Edward Island to admire the beauty of Canada’s smallest province.

 - Explore Halifax, full of history and with a great vibe too

 - Discover the picturesque UNESCO World Heritage Site of Lunenburg

 - Experience a whale watching tour on the beautiful Bay of Fundy